pedrosalasrojo/fairness_metrics/README.md

 Why this matters for reading the toolkit's output: a table of thirteen metrics is **not** thirteen independent verdicts.
-Once base rates differ, blocks of metrics fail together for purely arithmetic reasons, so the base-rate gap is the first thing to inspect in any audit, and no single metric is the "correct" one — choosing a family is a normative choice about what the decision owes to whom, not a fact the mathematics can settle.
+Once base rates differ, blocks of metrics fail together for purely arithmetic reasons, so the base-rate gap is the first thing to inspect in any audit, and no single metric is the "correct" one.
+Choosing a family is a normative choice about what the decision owes to whom, not a fact the mathematics can settle.

 ---